vusty/golang/README.md

 # golang
-learning the go language, see wiki
+For notes on the go language, see the wiki